goggin13/quizzes/readme.md

 * show source somewhere?
 * Support for images?

+X when admin views a question, show edit links for all the prompts X nicer text fields for editing questions
+X assets resized and to S3
 X exam list formatting improvement.
 X ingestion validation
 X use PG locally